ayfor/tech_blog/README.md

 This application uses sessions so an idle user will be logged out after some time.

+Here is a link to the [deployed application](https://rocky-citadel-71699.herokuapp.com/home).

 Below is a screenshot of the application's Home page.

 ![Screenshot](/assets/screenshot.png)